 Our chemotherapy-certified nurses administer the treatments in comfortable areas filled with natural light.
-These areas are designed for safety, comfort, and privacy and include televisions, wireless access, chair massage, integrative medicine therapies, and space for friends and family.
+These areas are designed for safety, comfort, and privacy and include televisions, wireless access, chair massage, integrative health therapies, and space for friends and family.

 Our radiation oncologists provide the most advanced types of radiation therapy available today, including intensity-modulated radiation therapy and cone beam image-guided radiation therapy.
 These therapies shrink tumors and kill cancer cells.

 Our Department of Radiation Oncology is accredited by the American College of Radiology and meets the highest standards of clinical treatment.
 Our radiation oncologists, who are at the forefront of research, have been leaders in developing and evaluating new therapeutic methods that spare healthy tissue and deliver effective doses of radiation over a shorter period of time.